sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 Configure these functions according to their specific roles in your workflow.
 Ensure TriggerStepFunction Lambda is triggered by S3 bucket events.

-a.
+### a.
 TriggerStepFunction Lambda:

 Create a Lambda function triggered by S3 bucket events.
-The function should start the Step Functions execution using the start_execution API.

 Function Name: TriggerStepFunction
 Runtime:Python 3.9
 Choose Existing role: Choose IAM role created earlier